 The Council's pay and grading structures are subject to ongoing reviews for effectiveness and value for money.
-In previous years a series of improvements to the values of Grade 1 and 2 have been made, to take account of an increase in value expressed by the national campaign for a Living Wage and to maintain the gap between minimum council earnings and the value of the National Minimum Wage.
-The nationally negotiated NJC pay offer for 2021/22 takes the first pay point to the value of the Living Wage Foundation rate for the applicable period.
+In previous years a series of improvements to the values of Grade A and B have been made, to take account of an increase in value expressed by the national campaign for a Living Wage and to maintain the gap between minimum council earnings and the value of the National Minimum Wage.
+This year the nationally negotiated NJC pay offer for 2022/23 does not now cover the increase in the new Living Wage Foundation rate applicable from April and a small supplement is to be applied, pending the national pay award confirmation for 2023/24.